gopal-vunet/opentelemetry-dart/README.md

 ### Tracking Click Events

 Use the method `VuTelemetry.logClickEvent` with an event name to record any click event.
-You cab provide additional attributes to the click event.
+You can provide additional attributes to the click event.

 ```dart
 DropdownButton<Account>(